\'Etale duality for constructible sheaves on arithmetic schemes: The case of -torsion over a perfect field of characteristic

 \subsection{Bloch-Ogus complexes and Kato complexes}

 Finally we have the following application to Kato complexes, which is analogous to Theorem \ref{thm:Katocomplexprimetop}.
-Let $S$ be a smooth scheme of pure dimension $d$ over $k$.
-(Most interesting is the case $S=\Spec(k)$, $d=0$, which was needed in \cite{js}.)
+Let $S$ be a scheme which is smooth of finite type over $k$ and of pure dimension $d$.
+(Most interesting is the case $S=\Spec(k)$, $d=0$, which was needed in \cite{js} 2.14.)
 For a separated scheme of finite type over $S$, $f: X \to S$, define its homology with coefficients in $\zpn(-d)$ by

 These groups define a homology theory on the category of separated $S$-schemes of finite type, in the sense of \cite{js} 2.1 (cf.\ loc.\ cit.\ 2.2), and in a standard way one obtains a niveau spectral sequence